 TEC.BEAN 12 MP 1080P HD Trail Camera

 The TEC.BEAN 12 MP 1080P HD Trail Camera is a no glow trail camera.
 With 36pcs no-glow 940 nm IR LEDs Night Vision, it’s suitable for both security and surveillance as well as wildlife observation.
-It shoots 12MP images and Full HD 1080P videos and sound with the images color in daylight and black and white at night.
+It shoots 12MP images and Full HD 1080P videos and sound with color images in daylight and black and white at night.

 The TEC.BEAN 12 MP 1080P HD Trail Camera has five capture modes including photo, video, camera + video, time lapse and motion detection.
 It has a trigger speed of 0.6s – 0.8s and a detection range of 23m/75ft.